world-federation-of-advertisers/cross-media-measurement/docs/gke/metrics-deployment.md

 database the kingdom cluster is using.
 A reporting server cluster doesn't use Spanner, so nothing here would be used.
-The contents of [`open_telemetry_gke.cue`](../../src/main/k8s/dev/open_telemetry_gke.cue) should be swapped with the local KiND version:
+The contents of [`open_telemetry_gke.cue`](../../src/main/k8s/dev/open_telemetry_gke.cue) should be swapped with the local version:
 [`open_telemetry.cue`](../../src/main/k8s/local/open_telemetry.cue).

 If desired, you can modify the filtering of the OpenTelemetry metrics.
 The